MarcelloMello2/Dev-Cpp/Fonts/Heebo/README.txt

   Heebo-VariableFont_wght.ttf

-If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
+If your app fully supports variable fonts, you can now pick intermediate styles that arenâ€™t available as static fonts.
 Not all apps support variable fonts, and in those cases you can use the static font files for Heebo: static/Heebo-Thin.ttf static/Heebo-ExtraLight.ttf